mnq11/airbnb/docs/ARCHITECTURE.md

 ## System Architecture

+**Note:** The architecture diagram image (`/docs/images/architecture-diagram.png`) reference needs to be created.
+This should be generated from the mermaid diagram for a visual representation of the system architecture.

 ![Architecture Diagram](/docs/images/architecture-diagram.png)

 The application follows a modern Next.js architecture with React components, API routes, and database integration.